JesseBrault0709/JesseBrault0709/README.md

   <img src="images/tsWithColor.svg" alt="TypeScript" width="48" height="48">
 </div>

 I am most fluent with Java, JavaScript, and Typescript.
 On the JVM I am additionally familiar with Groovy, and have some very limited Kotlin experience.
-I am also capable with standard web technologies such as HTML5, CSS, and sass.
-LaTeX, Tex, Lua.
+I am also capable with standard web technologies such as HTML5, CSS, and sass; the type-setting technologies TeX and LaTex; and the scripting language Lua.

 ## My Programming Story